Updated March 21, 2026

 So we ordered the 2 course prix fixe that fulfilled that $75 per person requirement and we made lunch our main meal of that day.

 A note here: After learning what was on Pieter's and Anna's bucket list, I'd investigated whether or not it would be worth it for each of us to buy a Toronto City Pass that would save us 38% each on 5 attractions in Toronto - including the CN Tower.
+They wanted to see 4 of the 5 attractions offered on the City Pass so we each bought one.

 Photo credit: Ripley's Aquarium